paveloom-university/Astrophysical-Workshop-Summer-2021/README.md

 tectonic -X compile report.tex
 ```

 Some assignments may include [Julia](https://julialang.org/) scripts.
-Make sure to use the project files (`Project.toml`) when running then:
+Make sure to use the project files (`Project.toml`) when running them:

 ```bash
 julia --project=. -e "using Pkg; Pkg.instantiate()"